mward19/3deo-internship-presentation/main.typ

   - Scan density information
   - Report on more data rejection reasons
   - Registration success metrics
+  - Warnings---for example, warn if the beam was dumping
 - Get client feedback---what do they want to see in the report?
 - Get #LaTeX compilation container smaller